Sparkylc2/vimtex-spell-diagnostics.nvim/README.md

 # vimtex-spell-diagnostics
 Show VimTeX spell checking errors as Neovim diagnostics.

 (I got annoyed with other alternatives flagging commands as mispellings)

+This plugin is quite new and I will continue to cover more edgecases as I discover them.
+Any contributions are appreciated.